- Lea en español

 The Pulitzer Center has opened its call for applications to the Rainforest Investigations Network Fellowships.
 In its third year, the network will select a new cohort of journalists to receive financial and editorial support to investigate the most pressing issues driving deforestation in the Amazon, Congo Basin, and Southeast Asia.

 We are thrilled to see the high interest the initiative has created among journalists.
 We have collected some of your most common questions (and our answers) in this guide to help you in the application process.
 Don't forget, Don't forget: December 20, 2023, is the deadline to apply for the RIN Fellowships.

 What is the Rainforest Investigations Network?

-The Rainforest Investigations Network, or RIN, is a new Pulitzer Center initiative designed to facilitate cross-border investigative reporting on stories at the intersection of deforestation, corruption, and governance.
-We believe that the destruction of the planet’s tropical rainforests in the Amazon, Congo Basin, and Southeast Asia is one of the most urgent stories of our time.
-The new network will tackle the connections of industrial-scale deforestation to global supply chains, legal loopholes, and illegal money flows.
+The Rainforest Investigations Network, or RIN, is a Pulitzer Center initiative designed to facilitate cross-border investigative reporting on stories at the intersection of deforestation, corruption, and governance.
+We believe that the destruction of the planet's tropical rainforests in the Amazon, Congo Basin, and Southeast Asia is one of the most urgent stories of our time.
+The network will tackle the connections of industrial-scale deforestation to global supply chains, legal loopholes, and illegal money flows.